Concerns For

 Animals

-There is a dramatic paradigm shift occurring in the Animal health care world.
+There is a dramatic paradigm shift occurring in the animal health care world.

 This new paradigm, which is called Integrative Medicine, takes a more holistic

-treatment of animal disorders than the
+approach to the treatment of animal disorders than the

 present traditional medical model which focuses mainly on